unpoly/unpoly/design/unpoly2-slides.md

 Closing layers from the server
 ==============================

-The server can now close layers:
+The server can now close layers.
+The following is Ruby code on the backend:

 ```ruby
 up.layer.dismiss()     # the dismissal value is null